Content created: 2010-12-30

 He had not anticipated that the famous and righteous imperial censor, Lord BĀO Zhěng 包拯, would be involved in the case of the murdered Mr. Yuán, but that is what happened.
 Worse yet, the ghost of young Yuán appeared to Lord Bāo and told him what had happened.

 Cáo Guójiù was horrified at his brother’s behavior, which had never extended to homicide before.
-And he knew that Imperial Censor Bāo would judge the case with no attention to the culprit’s imperial connections.
+And he knew that Imperial Censor Bāo would judge the case with no attention to the evil culprit’s imperial connections.
 Righteous people do that sort of thing.
-So he secretly advised his little brother that the only way to avoid conviction was by a further crime: he should kill the woman before she could testify.
+So, although it made him sad to do so, he secretly advised his little brother that the only way to avoid conviction was by a further crime: he should kill the woman before she could testify.
 Acting on this insight, Second Cáo had her released from the dungeon and thrown down a deep well.

 Now people thrown down deep wells are expected to die.
 But in this case there was a burst of light and an old man appeared, who said he was the Gold Flash of Tàibái Mountain (Tàibái Jīngxīng 太白金星).
 He pulled her out of the well and helped her to escape.
 Stumbling along the road, she encountered a procession of none other than Lord Bāo.
-In accord with ancient and honored custom, tradition holds that she knelt demurely beside his palanquin and pathetically cried out for justice.
+Tradition holds that, in accord with ancient and honored custom, she knelt demurely beside his palanquin and pathetically cried out for justice.
 More likely she threw herself in the road and wailed and caterwauled, but it worked out the same way, and the lord in the palanquin stopped to hear her plea.

 Return to top